 | Switzerland, Norway, Iceland (EFTA) | 7–15 business days | Yes — at the door |

 Two patterns matter for your unit economics.
-First, the further the destination from Riga, the longer the tail — Greece and Bulgaria run noticeably slower than Germany.
+First, the further the destination from Riga or Madrid, the longer the tail — Greece and Bulgaria run noticeably slower than Germany.
 Second, the EFTA states are a different beast entirely: longer transit, customs declarations, and door-fee surprises.

 Outlying islands (Madeira, the Canary Islands, the Greek islands, Sardinia, Sicily) add 2–5 business days on top of the country baseline.
 Buyers there expect it; sellers often don't budget for it in their delivery promise.